MARK YOUR CALENDARS: Arts in the Heart- September 18-20, 2026

 Festival is Open Friday 5pm – 9pm, Saturday 11am – 9pm, Sunday 11am – 6pm.

-As Executive Director of the Greater Augusta Arts Council, I’m thrilled to walk this festival journey with you.
-Grab your dancing shoes, your appetite, and your art-loving heart, let’s make it a movie, Augusta.
-Nobody does it like us!
+As Executive Director of the Greater Augusta Arts Council, I was thrilled to walk this festival journey with you.

 Denise Tucker